 Friday’s number continues a surge in local diagnoses, which began a week ago.
 Since last Friday, the county has averaged 33 new cases per day, with Monday and Wednesday each seeing 45 new cases.
 Until now, the biggest daily jump took place on April 4, when the county announced 76 new infections.

-County health officials have already expresed concern about this week's trend.
+County health officials have already expressed concern about this week's trend.

 The recent increase in COVID-19 cases comes after Allegheny County experienced an overall decline in coronavirus infections, from mid-May to mid-June.
 On one day just over a week ago, in fact, the county health department reported no new cases of the disease.